AdvancedCustomFields/docs/guides/custom-location-rules.md

 }
 ```

-Congratulations 🎉!
-The Post Author location type is now complete.
+Congratulations 🎉 The Post Author location type is now complete!
+A Field Group using this location type will display only when editing a Post where the Post's Author is "Eliot".

 <figure style="margin: 2em 0;">
 	<a href="https://raw.githubusercontent.com/AdvancedCustomFields/docs/master/assets/acf-location-rule-complete.png">